Rule 10.800. Superior court budgeting

 (Subd (a) amended effective January 1, 2007; previously amended effective January 1, 2002.)

 (b) Development of budget requests

-Each superior court must prepare and submit to the Administrative Office of the Courts a budget according to the schedule and procedures established by the Judicial Council.
+Each superior court must prepare and submit to the Judicial Council a budget according to the schedule and procedures established by the council.

 (c) Allocation of funding